hairetikos/np2debug/README.md

 * code breakpoints
 * Shift-JIS memory display
 * memory searching
+* memory modification
+* memory breakpoints

 What's still missing:

-* memory breakpoints
-* assembly modification
+* stack viewer
 * read emulated files from a directory instead of using .hdi images
+* assembly modification by actually writing assembly mnemonics

 As Xnp2 (and, most importantly, its debugging features already present) doesn't come with a cross-platform method for GUI coding, these extended features are currently _exclusive to the Win9x build_.
 After all that refactoring, it probably doesn't even build on Linux anymore...